AnnsAnns/website/content/posts/video-game-music/index.md

 author = "tomGER"
-title = "The Art of Video Game Music - Featuring Ben Zimmermann" date = "2021-08-21" description = "Diving into one of the game development pillars together with an real musician" tags = [
+title = "The Art of Video Game Music - Featuring Ben Zimmermann" date = "2021-08-21" description = "Diving into one of the game development pillars together with a real musician" tags = [
     "music",
     "videogames"